Pen on paper document, dark background.

 International adoptions involve paperwork that must satisfy the legal requirements of both the United States and the child’s home country.
 Apostilles are commonly required for:

-• Birth certificates: Identity and birth details of both the child and the adoptive parents.
+• Birth certificates establish identity and birth details of both the child and the adoptive parents.

 Education Documents